 A content item that is not published can have only one draft.
 You can create multiple drafts from published versions, each draft is editable individually and you can schedule for publishing at different times.
 There are no versioning of drafts so there is always only one version of each draft.

 The content version selected in the version list is loaded into the editing area, from where you can edit the content or perform other available publishing actions.

 Select the Delete Version option to delete a version.
 Content versions are not supported by trash management.
 So, when you delete a version in the versions gadget, the version is permanently deleted.

 The version with status Published cannot be deleted, to do this another version needs to be published first.
 Deleting content versions cannot be undone.
 You can disable the ability to delete versions in the administration view.

-To republish a previously published version, select the desired version from the Versions gadget and select Republish from the Options menu.
+To republish a previously published version, select the desired version and select Republish from the publishing options.
 When you republish content, for traceability reasons, a new version with a new timestamp is created, even if no changes were made.

-Unpublished content in Optimizely CMS is content that is not yet published or content that you for some reason do not want publicly visible on the website.
+Unpublished content in Episerver CMS is content that has not yet been published or content that you for some reason do not want publicly visible on the website.

 There is no Unpublishing option in the user interface; instead, you have the following options to hide published content from being publicly visible on your website: